 Step 1: Make Dangles

 The second design uses the same concept as the last earring; you will need to make another 10 or so dangles as before for each earring.

 Take an eyepin this time, and add three dangles to the open loop.
 Then, close up the loop using flat-nose pliers.

 Step 3: Add Dangles to the Jump Ring

 Now, take a 6mm jump ring and add 5 dangles.
 Then take that jump ring and attach it to the loop on the eyepin and close it up.

 Repeat this for as many jump rings as you like!
-We have used just two jump rings in total (see photos below), however you can make this as long and dangly as you like!
-The only rule is to use slightly less dangles on the last jump ring, so that the cluster has a fuller look towards the middle (we used three in this example)
+We have used just two jump rings in total (see photos below), however, you can make this as long and dangly as you like!
+The only rule is to use slightly fewer dangles on the last jump ring so that the cluster has a fuller look towards the middle (we used three in this example)

 Step 4: Assemble With the Feature Bead